core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 Reference Implementations
 =========================

-The authors of this document provide two reference implemetations, a [DoC client implementation available in the IoT operating system RIOT][gcoap_dns] and a [DoC server implementation in Python][aiodnsprox].
+The authors of this document provide two reference implementations, a [DoC client implementation available in the IoT operating system RIOT][gcoap_dns] and a [DoC server implementation in Python][aiodnsprox].